-The ?CIC Award for Computational Chemistry? is awarded for outstanding master's theses, diploma theses and dissertations that touch on the scientific fields represented in the Division of Computers in Chemistry (CIC) department and represent a special achievement for the further development of the CIC field.
+The ?CIC Award for Computational Chemistry? is awarded for outstanding master's theses, diploma theses and dissertations that touch on the scientific fields represented in the Division of Computers in Chemistry and represent a special achievement for the further development of the CIC field.
 The nominees are said to have completed their thesis at a university in German-speaking countries.
-Evaluation criteria include the thematic relevance as well as the scientific quality and presentation.
-The work must have been completed after 01.01.21.
+Evaluation criteria include thematic relevance as well as scientific quality and presentation.
+The work must have been completed after January 1st, 2020.
 Repeated submissions are excluded.

-The prizes are usually awarded annually and are associated with prize money of 350 euros (master's / diploma thesis) or 750 euros (doctoral thesis), upon request of a free, one-year GDCh and CIC membership, as well as a certificate from the the merits of the awardee emerge.
+The prizes are usually awarded annually and include prize money of 350 euros (master's / diploma thesis) or 750 euros (doctoral thesis), upon request of a free, one-year GDCh and CIC membership, as well as a certificate from the the merits of the awardee emerge.
 The award ceremony usually takes place at the annual German Conference on Cheminformatics (GCC).

 The jury consists of the members of the board of directors and the associated board members.
-The Board decides on the award of the prize after taking note of the jury's report with an absolute majority of all incumbent board members.
+After taking note of the jury's report, the Board of directors decides on the award of the prize with an absolute majority of all incumbent board members.
 Supervisors of the proposed work are excluded from the evaluation and decision-making process.

 Proposals can be submitted by the graduate supervisors.
 The master's / diploma thesis or dissertation should be rated at least with ?very good?.
-The work, possibly also in the form of publications of the CIC-relevant results, as well as a curriculum vitae with a short reasoning must be submitted in electronic form by June 15 - extended to December 15 - to:
+The work, possibly also in the form of publications of the CIC-relevant results, as well as a curriculum vitae with a short reasoning must be submitted in electronic form by December 15 to: